arx-hydro/HECRAS_parallel_RUN/README.md

 - Make sure HEC-RAS is properly installed and accessible from your system’s PATH.
 - You may need to adjust the script for your particular HEC-RAS version and project setup.
+- The name of your plans need to be adjusted in the script for your particular project.

 ## Contributing